“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 He looks around at the townhouse.
 It is almost empty.
 I’ve been living here almost a year.
 He gently shakes his head and smiles at me.

+The foggy winter has kept the sun away for months, and the ongoing drizzle still continues.
 The counter at the drug store seems telling: Persa-gel-ten acne medication; teeth-whitening strips; aloe vera gel; Mederma scar treatment.

 I want to say to the cashier: “I’ve had a hard life.”